780127154zdf/C_Plus_Plus_Test/README.md

 Its's only about my exercise of C Plus Plus
 ## exercise1
 add two string, which is integer(may be negative), and return the sum.
+## exercise2
+add two string, which is non-negative and floating.